tctree333/Backpack-WiFi/README.md

 + Green Wire: SDA (LSM303) -> D2 (D1 Mini)
 + Buzzer Positive -> D0 (D1 Mini)
 + Black Wires -> GND (D1 Mini)

+# To Use
+1. After supplying power to the D1 Mini through a battery or USB, use a WiFi enabled device with a web browser such as a computer or tablet.
+2. Navigate to the WiFi settings and connect to the SSID `Backpack_Wifi` with password `12345678`.
+These values can be changed in the code, around line 15 depending on which file you're using.
+3. After connecting to the D1 Mini, use your web browser and go to `192.168.4.1`.
+If you are using the fancy version, some CSS effects may not be avaliable.
+To switch to the plain version, go to `192.168.4.1/plain`.
+4. To start the game, click **Start**, or press `g` on your keyboard.
+The timer will start and the D1 Mini should beep.
+5. The game will stop automatically if rotation is detected.
+If the player has completed the course, click **Stop**, or press `s` on your keyboard.
+6. To clear the time, click **Clear**, or press `c`.

 # Parts
 + **LSM303DLHC Compass/Accelerometer** - You can get a higher quality one from Adafruit (ID: 1120) for $15 each, or get Chinese knockoffs for ~$2-4.